-Name of the Committee member No. o f Audit
+Name of the Committee member f Audit ee meetings

-Committee meetings

 Held Attended

 Mr. Prashant Kumar Ghose 7 7

 Mr. Ashwani Kumar 7 7

 Ms. Rosemary Sebastian 7 7

 Mr. Nilesh Shrivastava 7 6

 Nomination and Remuneration Committee

 The Nomination and Remuneration Committee ("NRC") is formed as per the provisions of the Act, Listing Regulations and the RBI Guidelines.
 NRC recommends to the Board of Directors, the appointment of Directors, Senior Management and Key Managerial Personnel.
 The Committee further ensures fit and proper status of existing / proposed directors.